status-im/status-go/services/wallet/README.md

 }
 ```

-2. Signal `reorg`.
+2. `reorg` signal.

-Emmited when part of blocks were removed.
+Emitted when part of blocks were removed.
 Starting from a given block number all transfers were removed.
+Client expected to request new transfers from received block and replace transfers that were received previously.

 ```json
 {